Joker - Brian Azzarello and Lee Bermejo

 Summary: DK Joker vs Azzarello Joker

 In the Nolan Dark Knight film, the Heath Ledger Joker character is dedicated to exposing the hypocrisy and double-dealing of Gotham's citizens, with a big dose of self-justification going into the project.
-As with the start scene from that film where Joker kills off his henchmen one by one, the dangerous and unpredictable personality of the Joker is given center-stage.
+As with the early scene from that film where Joker kills off his henchmen one by one, the dangerous and unpredictable personality of the Joker is given center-stage.

 Directly related: The Azzarello Joker gets interviewed!